Ohio has some of the most beautiful birds, including various herons.

 Despite threats from habitat destruction and environmental pollutants, Least Bittern populations remain healthy throughout southeastern Ohio due to active management efforts by state wildlife officials.

-For those interested in witnessing these delightful aquatic songbirds up close, be sure to spend some time in certain wetlands across the state!
+For those interested in witnessing these delightful aquatic songbirds up close, spend some time in certain wetlands across the state!

 8. Cattle Egret

-The Cattle Egret is a species of heron that is native to Ohio.
+The Cattle Egret is a heron species that is native to Ohio.

 Its scientific name is Bubulcus ibis, and it’s found in wetlands ranging from slow-running creeks and streams to marshes and swamps.

-The Cattle Egret is a medium-sized wading bird species with long legs and a long bill, giving it the iconic silhouette of the typical heron.
+The Cattle Egret is a medium-sized wading bird with long legs and a long bill, which gives it the iconic silhouette of the typical heron.

 These types of herons in Ohio have light gray or white plumage with some black on the wings, head, neck, and upper breast.